boyangwang/Taak-web/readme.md

 ## Chen Liang

 * Task marking system
-* Auto-View for boards
+* Auto-Viewing for boards
-* Lockscreen and unlock mechanism (not compatible w Android)
+* Lockscreen and unlock mechanism (not compatible with IE, Android)
-* Documentation and Final documents
+* Documentation and final milestone and pitch documents

 ## Kwan Yong Kang Nicholas